Artaxerxes (opera)

 Artaxerxes is an opera in three acts composed by Thomas Arne set to an English adaptation (probably by Arne himself) of Metastasio's 1729 libretto Artaserse.
 The first English opera seria, Artaxerxes premiered on 2 February 1762 at the Theatre Royal, Covent Garden, and continued to be regularly performed until the late 1830s.
 Its plot is loosely based on the historical figure, Artaxerxes I who succeeded his father Xerxes I after his assassination by Artabanus.

 Performance history

 The opening night of Artaxerxes (2 February 1762) at the Theatre Royal, Covent Garden, proved very successful.
 The work was revived at the theatre the following year, although this second run was marred by a riot.
-On 24 February 1763 a mob protesting the abolition of half-price admissions stormed the theatre in the middle of the performance.
+On 24 February 1763 a mob protesting against the abolition of half-price admissions stormed the theatre in the middle of the performance.
 According to a contemporary account in The Gentleman's Magazine: